SunEternal/Targeted-attacks-on-malicious-traffic-detection/README.md

 # Targeted-attacks-on-malicious-traffic-detection
 A targeted attacks method on malicious traffic detection.

 This work has been submitted to ICASSP.

-The full code will be published after admission.
+We submitted part of the code, and the full code will be published after admission.

-Description:
+## Description:

   IDS.py
       A malicious traffic training model framework, you can add arbitrary models.
 Used for subsequent adversarial attack testing.